 The aim of this project was to restore ancient woodland sites to their former condition and provide benefits the woodland and the wider environment.
 These habitats are known as Plantations on Ancient Woodland Sites (PAWS) which are sites that contain evidence of former ancient woodland and have subsequently been planted with species not native to the area.

-Restoration can generally be broken down into three steps, removing threats to ancient woodland features, manipulating species and canopy to move towards native woodland cover and finally, enhancing the site by adding or promoting certain features that are missing from the habitat.
+Restoration of these habitats can generally be broken down into three steps: removing threats to ancient woodland features, encouraging regeneration of desired species and formation of native canopy cover and finally, enhancing the site by adding certain features that are missing from the habitat.

-The next step is to conduct further surveying of PAWS areas to find out what features are missing and why.
-Further enhancement works will be planned based on this and long term adaptive management planning will be put in place to increase the woodlands biodiversity and resilience to future threats.
+Mitigation or removal of threats throughout the PAWS areas, with particular emphasis on the most critical areas and most serious threats, was the first operation to prevent further decline.
+Further surveying was then carried out to find out what features were missing and why.
+Enhancement works were then planned based on this and long-term adaptive management planning was put in place to increase the woodlands' biodiversity and resilience to future threats.